Aretec-Inc/google-doc-ai/README.md

 ## Setup Steps

-1. In the 'google-doc-ai' project directory, initiate your command line interface.
-Following that, execute the authentication process by selecting the account intended for the app's deployment:
+1. Open your command line interface in the `google-doc-ai` project folder and authenticate your service account by running:

     ```bash
-    gcloud auth login
+    gcloud auth activate-service-account --key-file=./service_key.json
     ```

-2. Set your project ID:
+2. Set your project ID (you can get this from `service_key.json`):

     ```bash
     gcloud config set project <PROJECT_ID_HERE>